mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/client/objective_c.md

 #import <NexmoClient/NexmoClient.h>
 ```

-Add a `NXMClient` instance and conformance to the `NXMCallDelegate` to the interface .
+Add a `NXMClient` instance and conformance to the `NXMClientDelegate` to the interface .

 ```objective_c
 @interface ViewController () <NXMClientDelegate>